Building Sustainability with Passive Purple Products

 When it comes to sustainable construction, high-performance standards and energy efficiency, The Dairy is shaping up to be one of our most exciting projects to date.
 This ambitious build is designed to meet the rigorous Passive House standards—no small feat, as anyone in the industry will tell you.
 Achieving this requires airtight precision and meticulous attention to detail, especially when it comes to moisture control.

-Key Products in Use – And Nathan’s Handy Tips
+Key Products in Use – and Nathan’s Expert Tips

 Passive Purple Internal Vapour Control Layer (VCL) – Walls and Roof

-Passive Purple’s VCL has been applied to internal walls and roof surfaces, ensuring airtightness and regulating moisture with precision.
-This clever product prevents condensation, keeps insulation working at its best, and contributes to a healthier indoor environment by tackling humidity.
+The Passive Purple Internal VCL has been applied across internal walls and roof surfaces, delivering exceptional airtightness and precise moisture regulation.
+This seamless liquid-applied layer prevents condensation, keeps insulation performing at its best, and helps create a healthier indoor environment by managing humidity effectively.

-- Spray It On: We’re using an airless sprayer with a 519 or 521 tip for a nice, even coat.
+Spray It On: Use an airless sprayer with a 519 or 521 tip for a smooth, even coat.

 Passivhaus Airtight Sealants

-Critical junctions around windows and doors have been sealed up with these airtight sealants.
-They’ve proven excellent for eliminating drafts and ensuring the building envelope meets airtightness standards.
+All critical junctions — especially around windows and doors — have been sealed using Passivhaus-certified airtight sealants.
+These have proven highly effective at eliminating draughts and strengthening the building envelope to meet the Passive House standard.

-- Energy Efficiency: Passive Purple is helping us achieve the airtightness and moisture control that are non-negotiable for Passive House certification.
+Energy Efficiency: Passive Purple products are helping us achieve airtightness and moisture control essential for Passive House certification.

 In Nathan’s Words

-“It’s all about preparation and precision and Passive Purple has been a game-changer for us.
-From airtightness to moisture control, their products have taken what’s typically a painstaking process and made it so much simpler and more reliable.
-The results speak for themselves and if Passive Purple can deliver on a project as demanding as The Dairy, you know it’s the real deal.”
+“It’s all about preparation and precision, and Passive Purple has been a game-changer for us.
+From airtightness to moisture control, these products have turned a painstaking process into something faster, more reliable, and more effective.
+If Passive Purple can perform on a project as demanding as The Dairy, you know it’s the real deal.” – Nathan Page, Site Manager, Paul and Page Ltd

 Top Tip: